otsol/c-posix-signals/README.md

 # Sovellusohjelmointi Assignment 1

-This is a program that reads a file or from terminal and send the text via POSIX signals like SIGUSR1.
+This is a program that reads a file or input from terminal and sends the text via POSIX signals like SIGUSR1.

 ## Installation